ahilbers/renewable_test_PSMs/documentation/README.md

 <img align="right" src="6_region_diagram.jpg" alt="drawing" width="500" height="415">

 This model has 6 regions.
-Supply and demand must meet across the model as a whole but electricity may be transmitted around the grid according to a topology inspired by the *IEEE 6-bus test system* and [Kamalinia & Shahidehpour (2010)](https://doi.org/10.1049/iet-gtd.2009.0695).
+Supply and demand must match across the model as a whole but electricity may be transmitted around the grid according to a topology inspired by the *IEEE 6-bus test system* and [Kamalinia & Shahidehpour (2010)](https://doi.org/10.1049/iet-gtd.2009.0695).
 The regions contain the following demand and generation technologies:
 - Region 1: baseload & peaking generation
 - Region 2: demand and wind generation
 - Region 3: baseload & peaking generation